 - Anyone who otherwise opposes sexual harassment, such as Jeff, a supervisor who refused his manager's direction to reduce Samantha's performance rating because Jeff reasonably believed the manager's direction was based on Samantha's rejection of the manager's sexual advances.
 (Note it would be better for all involved, in this situation, if Jeff reported the supervisor rather than just refusing the direction)

 - Anyone closely associated with one of the above individuals.
-Sometimes people accused of sexual harassment try to get back at their accuser by taking action against their accuser's spouse, for example.
+Sometimes people accused of sexual harassment try to get back at their accuser by taking action against their accuser's spouse or friends, for example.